d3fc/d3fc/site/src/components/chart/legend.md

   renderLegendComponent();
 ---

-Legend component is used for creating a simple legend for any chart.
-The `legend` content is provided by supplying `items` array with relevant static or dynamic data.
-The component can be styled by invoking `tabeDecorate`.
-This is also the place to set up the legend header.
+The `legend` component creates a simple legend panel for any chart.
+The content is controlled by setting the `items` property, to an array consisting of headers and data (which can be either static values or dynamic functions).
+The component can be styled using `tableDecorate` property (using the [decorate pattern](../introduction/2-decorate-pattern.html)).
+Should you want to have a table header, it can also be done using this property.

-Below is an example with a dynamically generated data and a standalone `legend` component usage.
-For using legend dynamically with a chart, please see this [example](../../examples/yahoo-finance-chart/).
+The following example show a standalone `legend` using dynamically generated data.
+For an example of using a legend within a chart, please see the [Yahoo finance example](../../examples/yahoo-finance-chart/).

 {{{example-fixture}}}

-The code for the supplied example follows:

 ```js
 {{{example-code}}}